galvesbuddy/PL-0-Machine/README.md

 # PL-0-Machine
 Includes a:
 - Scanner
-- Parser that also generated assembly
+- Parser that also generates assembly
 - VM

 # Grammar to be followed